neman/BashChelik/README.md

 .NET Wrapper for Serbian eID smart cards using PInvoke (Platform Invocation Services).

 #Acknowledgments
-Special thanks to my friend [Buda](https://twitter.com/buda81) for initial project.
+Special thanks to my friend [Buda](https://twitter.com/buda81) for initial project idea.
 Also [Saobracajna.NET](https://github.com/clearpath/Saobracajna.NET) was used as inspiriation for this wrapper project structure.